 Directions

-Step 1: Prepare the onions – Begin by peeling the red onions and slicing them thinly.
+Step 1: Prepare the onions – Peel the red onions and slice thin.
 You can use a sharp knife or a mandoline for even slices.

-Step 2: Combine the pickling solution – In a saucepan, combine the vinegar, water, sugar, and salt.
-Heat the mixture over medium heat, stirring until the sugar and salt dissolve completely.
-Remove from heat and let it cool slightly.
+Step 2: Combine the pickling solution – In a saucepan, mix vinegar, water, sugar and salt.
+Heat on medium stirring until sugar and salt dissolve.
+Remove from heat and let it cool a bit.

-Step 3: Add the onions to the solution – Place the sliced onions in a clean jar or container.
-Pour the warm pickling solution over the onions, ensuring they are fully submerged.
+Step 3: Add the onions to the solution – Put the sliced onions in a clean jar.
+Pour the warm liquid over, making sure onions are covered.

-Step 4: Let the mixture marinate – Allow the onions to marinate at room temperature for about 30 minutes.
-For a more intense flavor, refrigerate the jar for at least 1 to 2 hours before serving.
-The flavor will continue to develop over time.
+Step 4: Let the mixture marinate – Let the jar sit at room temperature for about 30 minutes.
+For a stronger flavor, pop it in the fridge for 1–2 hours before using.
+Flavor keeps getting better if you wait longer.

-Step 5: Suggestions for storage and shelf life – Store the pickled onions in the refrigerator.
-They can typically last for up to two weeks.
-Always use a clean utensil when retrieving onions from the jar to prolong their shelf life.
+Step 5: Suggestions for storage and shelf life – Store in the fridge using a clean spoon each time you scoop out onions.
+They should last up to two weeks.

 Expert Tips for Perfect Pickling